pmitros/school-committee/README.md

 How can I help?
 ---------------

+First, you can talk to me or email me.
+I'd be interested in your thoughts about how we can make the school district better.

-You can [donate to my
+Second, you can [donate to my
 campaign](https://secure.actblue.com/donate/mitros), help spread the word, and remember to vote in November.

+Finally, you can join my committee and help campaign.

 Local elections are surprisingly expensive; we need money for: